2023 Most Popular Allied Health Services Associate Degree Trade Schools in Idaho

 Most Popular Idaho Trade Schools for an Associate in Allied Health Services

-Our analysis found Idaho State University to be the most popular school for allied health & medical assisting services students who want to pursue a associate degree in Idaho.
-ISU is a large public school located in the city of Pocatello.
+Our 2023 rankings named Idaho State University the most popular school in Idaho for allied health & medical assisting services students working on their associate degree.
+ISU is a fairly large public school located in the city of Pocatello.

 About 80% of the students majoring in medical assisting at the school are women while 20% are male.